exosports/transit/README.md

 * Andrew S. D. Foster (UCF)

 ### Getting Started:
 You can get the Transit User Manual [here](https://exosports.github.io/transit/doc/Transit_User_Manual.html).
+For details about the inner workings of the code, you can find the Transit Code Manual [here](https://exosports.github.io/transit/doc/Transit_Code_Manual.html).

 ### Install and Compile:
-To obtain the Transit code download the latest stable version from the releases page (TBD).
+To obtain the Transit code, download the latest stable version from the releases page (TBD).
 Alternatively, clone the repository to your local machine with the following terminal commands.
 First, create a top-level directory to place the code:
 ```shell
 mkdir transit_demo/
 cd transit_demo/